eiriklv/spotipi/README.md

 * `npm install` - this might take a while, so grab a drink!
 * if you have any issues with npm, try `npm cache clean` and try again

+#### Spotify Account:
+* you need a free Spotify account to be able to use the software
+* (Spotify is great, so please pay for Spotify Premium to support them!)

 #### Environment variables
 * `PORT` - Port exposed by this component.
  * example: `3000`